magiblot/tvision/README.md

     * Support for [far2l](https://github.com/elfmz/far2l)'s terminal extensions.
     * Support for key modifiers (via `TIOCLINUX`) and mouse (via GPM) in the Linux console.
 * Custom signal handler that restores the terminal state before the program crashes.
-* When `stderr` is a tty, messages written to it are redirected to a buffer to prevent them from messing up the display and are eventually printed to the console when the application shuts down or is suspended.
+* When `stderr` is a tty, messages written to it are redirected to a buffer to prevent them from messing up the display and are eventually printed to the console when exiting or suspending the application.
+    * The buffer used for this purpose has a limited size, so writes to `stderr` will fail once the buffer is full.
+If you wish to preserve all of `stderr`, just redirect it into a file from the command line with `2>`.

 The following environment variables are also taken into account: